infinitered/ignite/docs/concept/MobX-State-Tree.md

 ### Remove MST Option

 We understand that state management is a highly opinionated topic with various options available.
 To accommodate this, we've added an option in Ignite CLI to remove MobX-State-Tree if you choose so!
-When Igniting a new project, provide `--mst=false` to remove MobX-State-Tree code from the boilerplate.
+When Igniting a new project, provide `--state=none` to remove MobX-State-Tree code from the boilerplate.
 This option only works when also removing demo code.

 ```
-npx ignite-cli@latest new PizzaApp --removeDemo=true --mst=false
+npx ignite-cli@latest new PizzaApp --removeDemo=true --state=none
 ```

 ## Learning MobX-State-Tree